iamlukethedev/X-ViewLess/README.md

 ### Button not appearing

+- **Solution**: Make sure "Show AI Reply button" is enabled in extension settings
-- **Solution**: Refresh the page; X's UI is dynamic and the observer may need a moment to detect the composer
+- Refresh the page; X's UI is dynamic and the observer may need a moment to detect the composer
 - Try closing and reopening the reply composer
 - Make sure you're on x.com (not twitter.com)